 COVID vaccine rollout: Latest numbers, updates for California and the Sacramento area

-The effort has had a frustrating start.
-As of Thursday morning, California had administered 975,293 of the more than 3.5 million doses received from the federal government, according to the U.S. Centers for Disease Control and Prevention.
-That’s 2,468 doses for every 100,000 residents, one of the lowest rates in the U.S.
+The effort has been frustrating.
+As of Friday morning, the U.S. Centers for Disease Control and Prevention reported California had administered 1,072,959 of the more than 3.5 million doses received from the federal government.
+That’s 2,716 doses for every 100,000 residents, one of the lowest rates in the U.S.

-Between the CDC’s Wednesday and Thursday updates, California administered about 84,000 additional initiating vaccinations, aka first doses.
+The CDC did not update state-level vaccine data over the weekend or on Monday’s Martin Luther King Jr. Day holiday.
+The California Department of Public Health on its own vaccine tracker reported providers through Sunday had administered 1,393,224 doses, out of about 3.2 million that have been distributed to hospital systems and local health departments.

+The CDC on Friday began providing data for first doses vs. second doses: At least 865,000 Californians have received one dose and about 204,000 have received both doses, according to federal data.
 Pfizer and Moderna’s COVID-19 vaccines are two-dose regimens, taken three weeks and four weeks apart, respectively.

 Here is the latest on vaccine distribution in the Sacramento area.